bbauska/W3Cx-5of5/README.md

 because we assigned to "y2" another location in memory.
 And you can check if 2 different variables point to the same object using the "===" operator.
-So if we compare "y" and "y2", &#41;and I made just the test&#41;, it will say "y and y2 ARE NOT the same object in memory".
+So if we compare "y" and "y2", &#41;and I made just the test&#41;, it will say "y and y2 ARE NOT the same object in memory".</p>

-You remember "y2" points to another location.
-And if you compare "y" and "y3", in that case they are the same objects. "y", "y3": they are the same objects, if I modify the property "a" of "y", and if I look to the "y3" it's modified too.
+<p>You remember "y2" points to another location.
+And if you compare "y" and
+"y3", in that case they are the same objects. "y", "y3": they are the same objects, if I modify the property "a" of "y", and if I look to the "y3" it's modified too.
 To sum up, variables that are objects are in